isaallama/netflix-clone/README.md

+# Assignment Responses
+The following project encompasses what was requested by the professor in Activity 06: 'Creation of a Netflix Front-end Clone'.

 ## Getting Started
 In order to configure your machine to execute the following scripts, some requirements will be needed.
 Therefore, here is an example of the steps to follow to get a local copy.